 FICA requires you to deduct 6.2% for Social Security tax and 1.45% for Medicare tax from every employee on every paycheck.
 Employers must match these deductions, bringing the total FICA payroll tax processing amount to 15.3% per employee.

 Technically, FUTA isn’t officially a payroll deduction because it only applies to employers.
 However, contributions still need to be recorded in each payroll cycle.
 Exemptions may apply based on your industry of operation.
-Typically, though, you should pay 6% in taxes on the first $7,000 you pay an employee in any given year.
+But typically, you should pay 6% in taxes on the first $7,000 you pay an employee in any given year.

 Each state has its own rules regarding minimum wages, payday schedules, and recordkeeping.
 It’s a good idea to create a list of all the labor laws that apply to your business before designing a payroll policy.
-Be sure to check them monthly so you can update your payroll management process to stay current and avoid penalties.
+Be sure to check them monthly so you can update your payroll management process to stay current.

 You can check the rules that apply to you here:

 Each staff member needs to be correctly classified as either an employee or an independent contractor.
 A worker’s status will determine which taxes they pay.
-Misclassifying employees can lead to penalties – not to mention disputes over unpaid wages and overtime.
 If you are unsure how to determine a worker's status, you can submit Form SS-8 to the IRS.

 If you’re a new business, you’ll need to apply for an employer identification number (EIN) before you jump straight into creating your own customized, step-by-step payroll process flowchart.
 Your EIN is the nine-digit number the Internal Revenue Service (IRS) uses to track your company for tax purposes.
 You can apply for an EIN free of charge online by submitting Form SS-4.